 - 1. Tie rod no. 14 - 2.
-Center of pivot arm in line with bolt and
+Center of pivot arm in line with bolt and same relative to each side.

 HANDLEBAR AND SKI TOE-OUT

 Check that handlebar is horizontal when skis are in straight ahead position by measuring from the extremities of the grips to the rear most edge of the tunnel, as shown.